Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 Access the Minnesota Unemployment Insurance employer portal to register for PFML.
 Have your Minnesota Tax ID, federal EIN, and payroll information ready.

-Open Premium CalculatorMinnesota PFML Small Employer Grants & Reduced Rates
+Go to UIMN.orgMinnesota PFML Small Employer Grants & Reduced Rates

-Reduced Premium Rate
+Reduced Premium Rate: 0.66%

-- Automatic qualification - no application needed
+- Qualification is automatic — no separate application needed

-Small Business Grants
+Small Business Implementation Grants

 Minnesota has allocated funds to help small businesses offset PFML implementation costs.
 Grants may cover administrative setup, payroll system updates, and compliance training.